josephmelanson/GrayQuest/README.md

 # GrayQuest
 GrayQuest game is a text-based adventure game written in Java.
 GrayQuest is the latest (April 2021) iteration of a project intended as a learning tool that makes learning new programming languages, and their structures, more relatable to someone with interest in game design and mechanics.

-The rules that govern combat in GrayQuest are based on the Wizards of the Coast Dungeons & Dragons 5.1 Open Gaming License (https://dnd.wizards.com/articles/features/systems-reference-document-srd), but have been modified and streamlined to create a simplier game experience, and facilitate ease of coding.
+The rules that govern combat in GrayQuest are based on the Wizards of the Coast Dungeons & Dragons 5.1 Open Gaming License (https://dnd.wizards.com/articles/features/systems-reference-document-srd), but have been modified to create a simplier game experience and facilitate ease of coding.

 ## Version
 This is version 0.9.